tabishfayyaz/notes-and-books/kotlin-programming.md

 ```

 ## Classes
+- A class is often declared in a file matching its name, but it does not have to be.
+You can define multiple classes in the same file
 - _class functions:_ functions defined within a class
 - _class properties:_ data defintions within a class
 - When an instance of a class is constructed, all of its properties must have values i.e. class properties must be assigned an initial value